 I received my undergraduate degree in Elementary Education with concentrations in Remedial Reading and Social Studies from Central College in Pella, Iowa.
 (This is one of the RCA sister schools to Hope College.)
 My teaching career began in 1986 in Lincoln, Nebraska, where I taught preschool in the mornings and extended day Kindergarten in the afternoons.
 Then, I moved to Michigan with my family and after a year of substituting, signed my first contract with the CLC Network.
 I covered three consecutive resource room maternity leaves at Hudsonville Christian, Byron Center Christian, and Jenison Christian.
 The next two years, I taught half-time in the Resource Room at Grandville Christian School.
 I was also taking graduate classes at this time from Calvin College.
 During my second year at Grandville Christian, I also taught first-grade Resource in the afternoons for Grand Rapids Public Schools.
 Following that year, I began at Calvin Christian Elementary.
 I received my Master of Arts in Teaching from Calvin College in 1992.

 I live with my husband, Stan DeJong, and my son, Jason DeJong, in Cutlerville, Michigan.
 Stan is a custodian for Kentwood Public Schools, and is owner/operator of Stan’s Predator and Varmint Control.
-Jason is a tenth grader at Unity Christian High School.
-Completing our household are our two dogs, Penny and Rudy, and our two cats, Chloe and Lucy.
+Jason is an eleventh grader at Unity Christian High School.
+Completing our household are our dog Rudy and our cats, Chloe and Lucy.
 I also have two stepchildren.
-Katie Scott works at Dekker Jewelers in Zeeland and lives in Ottagan with our nine-year-old granddaughter, Ava.
+Katie Scott works at Dekker Jewelers in Zeeland and lives in Ottagan with our ten-year-old granddaughter, Ava.
 My stepson, Joshua, works for Zeeland Lumber.
-He and his wife, Jessica, live in Zeeland with our four-year-old granddaughter, Olivia, and our one-year-old grandson, Wesley.
-They are expecting their third later this winter!
+He and his wife, Jessica, live in Zeeland with our five-year-old granddaughter, Olivia, our two-year-old grandson, Wesley, and our one-year-old grandson, Asher.